 Both government and industry need to be able to understand and adapt to this changing context, managing these transformations where possible, exploiting emerging opportunities, and acting to reduce risk.
 The changing energy landscape requires professionals with a global knowledge of the complex technical, economic, geopolitical and policy issues facing the global energy system.

-The MSc in Global Energy Management is aimed at producing high flying energy professionals.
+This is an intensive course- with a small intake of students- the aim being to produce students who will be future leaders in management in the energy sector.
 Students will gain a rigorous analytical training and in-depth real world knowledge of the global energy system in all its facets, giving them an unrivalled edge in the energy job market.

 The degree is designed around five core taught classes.
-Students also take a summer internship and attend a forum delivered throughout the year the Global Energy Forum - by leading outside experts in energy-related fields.
+Students may also take a summer internship and attend forums delivered throughout the year, the Global Energy Forum, delivered by leading outside experts in energy-related fields.

-Students can choose from postgraduate course offerings available in the Business School, Engineering, Law and/or Government.
+Students can choose from postgraduate course offerings available in the Business School, Engineering or HASS faculties.

 The Strathclyde GEM post-graduate degree is aimed at highly-motivated, outstanding individuals who already hold a first degree and have work experience in energy and related fields - such as carbon management - or wish to gain the expertise needed to work in them.